-Over-The-Air (OTA) updates were not available during the evaluation; these are created by Google and the mobile device vendors, then distributed to the wireless carriers (Verizon, AT&T, etc.), for deployment to the respective devices via the carriers network.
-Therefore the OTA update functionality was not directly tested.
-Trusted update security functionality was tested via a direct connection.
+Over-The-Air (OTA) updates were not available during the evaluation; these are created by Google and the mobile device vendors, then distributed to the wireless carriers (Verizon, AT&T, etc.), for deployment to the respective devices via the carrier's network.
+Therefore, the OTA update functionality was not directly tested.
+The TOE, in its evaluated CC mode, prevents a user from installing a new software image via USB, as CC mode prevents the phone from entering its download mode during boot.
+Thus, in CC mode, the phone can only update via Firmware Over The Air (FOTA).
+The update can be made available by the carrier, but the administrator/enterprise administrator would still need to evaluate and approve the installation of the update.